🖥️

 Universal GPIO Access

-The library libgpiod provides universal access to GPIOs of any device running Linux.
+The library provides universal access to GPIOs of any device running Linux.
 It detects available GPIO, can read and write data to them, and wait for events to be triggered.
 With this, you can write ow code to talk UART to any connected device.

 To install it, run the following commands: